 The DACORD application, originally published in Journal on Computing and Cultural Heritage, has been updated.
 The recent version is available here.
 The original version of the application, along with the article can be found on the official webpage of Association for Computing Machinery (link).

-The new course – Modern quantitative methods and shape analysis in archaeology – will take place at the Departement of archaeology at the University of Hradec Králové in spring 2019.
+The new course – Modern quantitative methods and shape analysis in archaeology – will take place at the Departement of archaeology at the University of Hradec Králové in spring 2019 and 2020.